Zubax/jafit/README.md

 If interpolation is not used (it is not by default), then the optimizer will naturally assign higher importance to the regions of the curve with higher density of sample points.
 This may be leveraged to great advantage if the reference curve is pre-processed to leave out the regions that are less important for the fitting.

-If the reference curve is only a part of the hysteresis loop, then the tool will use simple heuristics to guess the reasonable H amplitude for solving the JA equation, assuming that the loop is the major loop (i.e., it reaches saturation).
-In this case, it is recommended to specify `H_amp_min` and/or `H_amp_max` explicitly instead of relying on heuristics.

-`H_amp_min` specifies the minimum H magnitude that must be reached before switching the H sweep direction, and `H_amp_max` is the maximum H magnitude that the solver is allowed to use; the solver will flip the H sweep direction somewhere between these two values as soon as the material reaches saturation ($\chi^\prime$ becomes small).

-If the loop is known to be the major loop, then it is occasionally useful to manually extend `H_amp_max` a little to ensure that the material reaches deep saturation, so that the optimizer converges to a good $M_s$ value faster.

-By default, the tool will assume that the loop may not push the material into saturation, and thus it will attempt to determine $M_s$ as part of the optimization problem.
-This may fail in difficult cases.
-To aid the tool, you may need to set the maximum $M_s$ value manually using `M_s_max`.
-If the specified `M_s_max` is not greater than the maximum magnetization value seen in the reference curve, then the tool will simply use the maximum magnetization seen in the dataset as the true $M_s$, and remove the corresponding dimension from the optimization problem.
-This, **if the reference loop is the major loop (i.e., reaches saturation), set `M_s_max=0`**.

-Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.

 The optimization is done in multiple stages, with global search preceding local refinement.
 The tool can be instructed to skip N first stages by setting `stage=N`.
 See the code for details.